0xNF/esk8bst/README.md

 `Unsubscribe` is another lambda function, which starts when a user hits the unsubscribe endpoint.
 This removed their email from Firestore.

 And finally, the `Scan` lambda does the hard work of fetching subscribers, fetching the reddit thread, parsing into machine readable formats, determining if any user had any matching new posts, and sending out daily emails.
 This Lambda is only triggerable by a scheduled cronjob from AWS every hour.
 It is not available via any HTTP endpoint.

+## Email
+Email is handled with the Mailgun API.

 # Known Bugs
 * Tracking-Protection Enabled browsers will refuse to load the reddit json.